gvwilson/thirdbit/src/fiction/santas/index.md

 but other than that they might truly have been statues.
 The corridor inside was wide enough for the four of them to walk side by side.
-Torches guttered in sconces every few dozen strides, their light making the figures painted on the walls dance.[^walls-dance]
+Torches guttered in sconces every few dozen strides, making the figures painted on the walls dance.

-[^walls-dance]: It didn't occur to Finner until much later to wonder about the torches.
-Were they some sort of magical everlasting torch?
-Or were they delivered on Tuesdays and Fridays like the cheese his father was so fond of?
-And why torches rather than lamps?
-The mummy's rags looked awfully flammable…

 The corridor turned into a ramp, which turned left and left again,